-Going back to Judge Cassell in the same interview with Nightline stated, “we need to change mandatory minimum laws.
+Going back to Judge Cassell in the same interview with Nightline stated, “We need to change mandatory minimum laws.
 Most of the time the system works well, but there are some situations where it fails and Angelos case is a prime example.
 I don't think that the system was unjust to Weldon Angelos but to the taxpayers.”
 Which leads me into my next point, prisoners cost the taxpayers a lot of money.
 Additionally, President Obama in an interview with The Washington Post stated, “This is costing the taxpayers 80 billion dollars a year.
-We have to reconsider 20 or 30 years to life sentences for nonviolent crimes is the best way for us to solve these problems.”
-According to the same Nightline episode, it cost on average $29,000 dollars a year to keep one person in federal prison.
+We have to reconsider 20 or 30 years to life sentences for non-violent crimes is the best way for us to solve these problems.”
+According to the same Nightline episode, it costs on average $29,000 dollars per year to keep one person in federal prison.
 Going back to Weldon Angelos case of being sentenced for 55 years, it will cost 1.5 million dollars for his total sentence.
-To me that is money that could be going else where, like to schools.
-There are 2.3 million people confined at 4575 prisons in America.
+To me that is money that could be going elsewhere, like schools.
+There are 2.3 million people confined at 4,575 prisons in America.
 When compared to other countries like china which has 1.7 million prisoners, according to a United States Department of Justice statistical report stated in 2012, “Drug offenders accounted for 50% of the male federal prison population and 58% of the female federal prison population…” That is just over 50% of the United States prison population.
 Now that is insane.
 We will have enough inmates to populate a small country or state.

-Fun fact of the day: Australia use to be what is called a penal colony for Great Britain.
+Fun fact of the day: Australia used to be what is called a penal colony for Great Britain.
 Maybe it would work again if we could find the land.
-Maybe antarctica or the moon?
-My point that I’m trying to make is that this just does not affect the prisoner but higher amount of drug offenders in prison and the longer they stay in prison the more expensive it is to keep them there.
+Maybe Antarctica or the moon?
+The point that I’m trying to make is that this just does not affect the prisoner but higher amount of drug offenders in prison and the longer they stay in prison the more expensive it is to keep them there.
 Let us go back to the 562 total inmates President Obama released for one year of them being out of the system will save 1.6 million dollars, which is money that can be used elsewhere.

 Conclusion: